-- More than 90% of visitors will enjoy and are satisfied with their experience at Signal Hill National Historic Site, as demonstrated through Visitor Information Program (VIP) survey reporting. - By 2019, public safety enhancements on the North Head Trail will be completed. - By 2025, paid visitation as a proportion of the number of overall person-visits to Signal Hill National Historic Site will increase by 25% (to approximately 15,000). - By 2025, the proportion of visitors aged 18-25 years old and 25-34 years old will increase by 20%, based on VIP survey reports.
+- Build on existing relationships with Indigenous partners to jointly explore opportunities to feature Indigenous stories, content and activities as part of the visitor experience offer at Signal Hill National Historic Site. - More than 90% of visitors will enjoy and are satisfied with their experience at Signal Hill National Historic Site, as demonstrated through Visitor Information Program survey reporting. - Through effective maintenance planning and implementation, the North Head Trail and other on-site trails will continue to meet Parks Canada public safety standards. - By 2025, paid visitation as a proportion of the number of overall visitors to Signal Hill National Historic Site will increase by 25%, to approximately 15,000 paid visits - By 2025, the proportion of visitors to Signal Hill National Historic Site aged 18-34 years old will increase by 20%, based on attendance surveys and Visitor Information Program reports.

-Key Strategy 4: Strengthening relationships with key stakeholders and community members.
+Key Strategy 4: Strengthen relationships with Indigenous partners, key stakeholders, and community members.